danijar/granular/README.md

 ### Caching

-Retriving a datapoint requires first reading from `refs.bag` to find the references into the other bag files, and then reading from each of the modality bag files.
-If some of the modalities are small enough, they can be cached in RAM by setting `cache_keys`.
-In general, it is recommended to cache `refs` as well as all small modalities, such as integer labels.
+If some keys have small enough values, they can be cached in RAM by setting `cache_keys`.
+It is recommended to cache all small values, such as integer labels.

 Additionally, reading from a Bag file requires two read operations.
 The first operation looks at the index table at the end of the file to locate the byte